 Carbon monoxide detectors

 Normally, at least two CO detectors are installed in a house.
-One near the most common source, the central heating systems geyser or boiler, and one in your bedroom.
+One near the most likely source of CO, your geyser or boiler, and one in your bedroom.

-A carbon monoxide detector is cheap and you can easily find them on amazon via the picture below.
+A CO detector is quite cheap and you can easily find them on amazon by clicking the picture below.

 CO2 (carbon dioxide)

-Carbon dioxide (CO2) is an odorless, colorless gas that only causes health issues in relatively high concentrations.
-You can read all about CO2 in our article: What are healthy indoor CO2 levels?
+CO2 (Carbon dioxide) is a colorless and odorless gas that only causes health problems in high concentrations.
+The consequences, however, can be fatal.
+You can more about CO2 in my article: What are healthy indoor CO2 levels?

-In the United States, radon gas is the second leading cause of lung cancer.
-Radon is prevalent in many parts of the world.
-You can read all about radon in our article: What is radon? (origin, health risk, and preventive measures).
+In the United States, radon gas is one of the most common causes of lung cancer.
+Radon gas is common in many parts of the world.
+You can read more about radon gas in my article: What is radon? (origin, health risk, and preventive measures).

 Volatile organic compounds (VOCs)

-Volatile organic compounds are mostly human-made chemicals that are emitted as a gas from solids or liquid.
-There are very many different VOCs and their effects can range from highly toxic to no known negative health effects. (source)
+For the most part, volatile organic compounds are human-made chemicals, emitted as a gas from solids or liquids.
+There are many different VOCs, and their effect ranges from harmless to highly toxic. (source)